- 1. The top RevOps trends we’re seeing in the market

 Automation has always played a key role in RevOps, but there’s already far more that can be automated compared to just a couple of years ago.
 Artificial intelligence and machine learning continue to advance at an unprecedented rate, giving businesses new opportunities to leverage relevant, timely and accurate data.
 After all, any automated decision-making is only ever as good as the data that goes into it.

 When RevOps first emerged, it largely focused on ironing out internal inefficiencies, with the top-level goal being to increase revenue.
 Today, however, revenue is inseparable from client experience.
-That’s why the focus is shifting more towards the customer and their needs.
-For example, lead-routing prioritizes key data points, such as when customers and prospects are most likely to move to the next stage of the sales funnel or which subscription tier they are most likely to purchase.
+That’s why the focus is shifting more toward the customer and their needs.

 One of the most important RevOps trends for the year ahead will be the rise of signal-based selling, in which data points and the context surrounding them will provide opportunities to maximize customer lifetime value.
 A single data point isn’t enough to inform decisions, but with context around it, such as sentiment analysis and sales funnel stage, you have the information required to improve the customer experience.